Peter-JY/GalaxiesBeyondtheWorld/README.md

 # GalaxiesBeyondtheWorld
-An uncompleted planet pack for Kerbal Space Program (KSP)
+An unfinished planet pack for Kerbal Space Program (KSP)